IMDb: Rankings

-The IMDb Top 250 is a list of the top rated 250 films, based on ratings by the registered users of the website using the methods described.
-As of 11 June 2025, The Shawshank Redemption, directed by Frank Darabont, is No. 1 on the list, and has been since 2008.
+The IMDb Top 250 is a list of the top rated 250 films, based on ratings by registered users of the website using the methods described.
+As of 11 June 2025, The Shawshank Redemption (1994), directed by Frank Darabont, is the highest-ranked film on the list, and has been since 2008.
 The "Top 250" rating is based on only the ratings of "regular voters".
 The number of votes a registered user would have to make to be considered as a user who votes regularly has been kept secret.
 IMDb has stated that to maintain the effectiveness of the Top 250 list they "deliberately do not disclose the criteria used for a person to be counted as a regular voter".
 In addition to other weightings, the Top 250 films are also based on a weighted rating formula referred to in actuarial science as a credibility formula.
 This label arises because a statistic is taken to be more credible the greater the number of individual pieces of information; in this case from eligible users who submit ratings.
 Although the current formula is not disclosed, IMDb originally used the following formula to calculate their weighted rating: